-You may or may not have any symptoms of preeclampsia.
-If you do, you should see your doctor immediately.
+If you have any symptoms of preeclampsia, you should see your doctor immediately.
 Women often find out they have preeclampsia during a routine prenatal checkup that includes a urine test and blood pressure check.

-As you get closer to your delivery date, your doctor may do a non-stress test that checks your baby's heart rate to make sure your baby is getting enough oxygen.
+As you get closer to your delivery date, your doctor may do a nonstress test to check your baby's heart rate and make sure your baby is getting enough oxygen.

 If you have a mild case of preeclampsia, your doctor may recommend bed rest.
-You should lie on your left side, so the weight of the baby won’t press against important blood vessels.
+You should lie on your left side, so the weight of the baby will not press against important blood vessels.
 Drink a lot of water to help you urinate and get rid of excess fluids.

-Your health care provider may want to monitor your blood pressure and urine every couple of days.
+Your doctor may want to monitor your blood pressure and urine every couple of days.
 The goal is to manage your symptoms until at least 36 weeks in your pregnancy, when the baby may be safely delivered.

 If you have severe preeclampsia, it may not be possible to wait that long.
-Your doctor may admit you to the hospital, where you will receive drugs to induce labor, or have a cesarean section.
+Your doctor may admit you to the hospital, where you will receive drugs to induce labor, or have a Cesarean section (C-section).